alomerry/mix/src/notes/golang/golang/concurrency/goroutine/goroutine.md

   - `releasep` 解除 m 和 p 的关联，并调用 `pidleput` 将 p 放入空闲 p 列表中
 - TODODODO

-::: tips
+::: tip

 Delicate dance: thread transitions from spinning to non-spinning state, potentially concurrently with submission of new work.
 We must drop nmspinning first and then check all sources again (with #StoreLoad memory barrier in between).
 If we do it the other way around, another thread can submit work after we've checked all sources but before we drop nmspinning; as a result nobody will unpark a thread to run the work.

 This applies to the following sources of work:

 * Goroutines added to the global or a per-P run queue.
 * New/modified-earlier timers on a per-P timer heap.
 * Idle-priority GC work (barring golang.org/issue/19112).

 If we discover new work below, we need to restore m.spinning as a signal for resetspinning to unpark a new worker thread (because there can be more than one starving goroutine).

 However, if after discovering new work we also observe no idle Ps (either here or in resetspinning), we have a problem.
 We may be racing with a non-spinning M in the block above, having found no work and preparing to release its P and park.
 Allowing that P to go idle will result in loss of work conservation (idle P while there is runnable work).
 This could result in complete deadlock in the unlikely event that we discover new work (from netpoll) right as we are racing with _all_ other Ps going idle.

 We use sched.needspinning to synchronize with non-spinning Ms going idle.
 If needspinning is set when they are about to drop their P, they abort the drop and instead become a new spinning M on our behalf.
 If we are not racing and the system is truly fully loaded then no spinning threads are required, and the next thread to naturally become spinning will clear the flag.
 Also see "Worker thread parking/unparking" comment at the top of the file.

 :::